isomerpages/sciencecentre-emag/_stories/Environment/A Guide to Singapore's Street Trees.md

 <p>Crown: Large and broadly conical crown</p>
 </li>
 <li>
 <p>Flowers: Large pink or white trumpet-shaped flowers.
-Blooming seems to
+Flowering is induced
-coincide with dry spells</p>
+by dry spells</p>
 </li>
 <li>
 <p>Leaves: Each leaf contains 5 leaflets in a shape of a palm</p>